mhausenblas/katacoda-scenarios/linkerd2/watch-it-run.md

 If you glance at the Linkerd2 dashboard, you should see all the HTTP/2 and HTTP/1-speaking services in the demo app show up in the list of deployments that have been added to the Linkerd2 mesh.

-View the demo app by starting up a tunnel to it:
+View the demo app by querying the URL like so:

-`./tunnel-emojivoto.sh`{{execute}}
+`kubectl get -n=emojivoto svc/web-svc -o go-template='{{(index .status.loadBalancer.ingress 0).ip}}'`{{execute}}

-Finally, let’s take a look back at our dashboard (you can get the URL to it again by running `./tunnel-dashboard.sh`.
+Finally, let’s take a look back at our dashboard.
 You should be able to browse all the services that are running as part of the application to view:

 - Success rates
 - Request rates